ujawal7/JavaScript/README.md

 var x = 5;
 console.log(x); // Output: 5
 ```
 In the above code, even though console.log(x) appears before the declaration of var x, it doesn't throw an error.
-Instead, it prints undefined, because during the compilation phase, var x is hoisted to the top of its containing scope, making it available throughout the function (or global scope, if it's not in a function).
+Instead, it prints undefined, because var x is hoisted to the top of its containing scope during the compilation phase, making it available throughout the function (or global scope, if it's not in a function).
 However, its initialization (x = 5) is not hoisted, so x is undefined until it's assigned a value.<br>

 **5. Difference between let and var**<br>
 ```javascript